This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy's services are easy to access.
-And it manages and provides them safely.
-It gets its medicines from recognised sources, stores them appropriately and carries out checks to help make sure they are in good condition.
+The pharmacy's services are easy to access, and it manages and provides them safely.
+It gets its medicines from licensed sources, stores them appropriately and carries out checks to help make sure they are in good condition.
 But members of the pharmacy team do not always know when they are handing out higher-risk medicines.
 So, they might miss opportunities to check that the medicines are still suitable or give people advice about taking them safely.

 Principle 5.
 Equipment and facilities